reginaldwong/reginaldwong/README.md

 # Hi there, I'm Reginald 👋

-I'm a software engineer with a passion for building scalable and maintainable web applications.
+I'm a software engineer with a passion for building great products and solving problems.
 I love working on challenging projects that push my boundaries and allow me to learn and grow.

 ## 🔭 What I'm Working On